Epoch-based Optimistic Concurrency Control in Geo-replicated Databases: Evaluation

 \subsection{Fault Tolerance}

-We evaluate \scmacro{}'s resilience to replica failures by simulating crash failures in 5-replica clusters running the TPC-C benchmark.
+We evaluate \scmacro{}'s resilience to replica failures by simulating crash failures in a 5-replica cluster running the TPC-C benchmark.
 We introduce failures to the coordinator or a random replica at the 15-second mark during a 30-second experiment run by shutting down the server processes.
 The clients are not connected to the failed replica and the overall system load is set to about 50\% of the peak throughput with 400 clients across the remaining replicas to avoid saturation and better observe the recovery process.

-As shown in Figure~\ref{fig:failure}, when the coordinator fails, the commit throughput is temporarily disrupted for about 1 seconds, which correspond to the Raft leader election in our implementation ($400ms$ heartbeat).
-After the new leader is elected, the system resumes normal operation without any performance degradation.
+As shown in Figure~\ref{fig:failure}, when the coordinator fails, the commit throughput is temporarily disrupted for about 1 second, which corresponds to the Raft leader election in our implementation ($400ms$ heartbeat).
+After the new leader is elected, the system resumes normal operation without further performance degradation.
 When a random replica fails, the system continues to operate with a brief drop in throughput.
-This is because the Raft protocol in our implementation~\cite{DotNext} waits for a timeout ($50ms$) for all replica to acknowledge, then it checks for quorum instead of immediately committing as soon as a majority vote is received.
-However, once the system detects the failure, it removes the failed replica from the cluster configuration, and the throughput recovers to normal levels without further degradation.
+This is because the Raft protocol in our implementation~\cite{DotNext} waits for a timeout ($50ms$) for all replicas to acknowledge, then checks for a quorum instead of immediately committing as soon as a majority vote is received.
+However, once the system detects the failure, it removes the failed replica from the cluster configuration, and the throughput recovers to normal levels.
 These results demonstrate \scmacro{}'s ability to maintain high availability and performance in the face of replica failures, leveraging its underlying Raft-based consensus mechanism for fault tolerance.

-\subsection{Performance breakdown}
+\subsection{Performance Breakdown}

-We profile \scmacro{}'s commit process with two experiment runs using the YCSB-A workload with 3 replicas and no cross-replica latency; the system is saturated with average end-to-end transaction latency at about $500ms$ (at this point, the system throughput no longer increases with more clients).
-We measure a high contention workload (about $48\%$ conflicting and stale operations) and a low contention workload (about $2\%$ conflicting and stale operations).
-We disable the high-contention mode so that all transactions go through the full commit process for more accurate analysis of the commit process.
+We profile \scmacro{}'s commit process with two experiment runs using the YCSB-A workload with 3 replicas, no added latency, and high-contention mode \textit{disabled}.
+The system is saturated with an average end-to-end transaction latency of about $500ms$ (at this point, the system throughput no longer increases with more clients).
+We measure a high-contention workload (about $48\%$ conflicting and stale operations) and a low-contention workload (about $2\%$ conflicting and stale operations).